 Cursor IDE Integration

 Enable AI-powered web scraping in Cursor IDE with CrawlForge MCP.
-Configure using .cursorrules or the MCP plugin for seamless integration.
+The setup wizard auto-configures Cursor, or add the server to ~/.cursor/mcp.json yourself.

 Prerequisites